Southern Line (Cape Town): Route

+From Muizenberg, the line runs south-west along the coast.
+A narrow strip of rocks and beach separates the tracks from the sea.
+Stations at St James and Kalk Bay are popular with beach users, as is Fish Hoek.
+Double track ends at Fish Hoek, where many trains terminate.
+Others continue on single track along the coast through Sunny Cove and Glencairn to the terminus at Simon's Town.

 Tourism

 In 2007, Cape Town Tourism, the City of Cape Town, and Metrorail collaborated to promote the Southern Line as a tourist route, focusing on tourist attractions near Cape Town, Observatory, Newlands, Muizenberg, Kalk Bay and Simon's Town stations.
 This includes a "hop-on, hop-off" ticket allowing unlimited travel on the line during off-peak hours.